Australia–China relations: Morrison government: 2018–2022

+Xinjiang and Hong Kong

-In July 2019, the United Nations ambassadors from 22 nations, including Australia, signed a letter condemning China's arbitrary detention and mistreatment of the Uyghurs and other minority groups, urging the Chinese government to close the Xinjiang re-education camps.
-Days later, a group of 37 countries submitted a similar letter in which they expressed their opposition to "politicizing human rights" and reiterated China's defence of what it calls "vocation education and training centers".
+The Australian ambassador to the UN was among the 22 nations that signed a letter condemning China's arbitrary detention and mistreatment of the Uyghurs and other minority groups, urging the Chinese government to close the Xinjiang internment camps, in July 2019.

 In June 2020, Australia openly opposed the Hong Kong national security law.
 On 9 July 2020, Prime Minister Scott Morrison said that in response to the fear over China's new national security law, Australia has suspended the extradition treaty with Hong Kong.

-On 6 October 2020, a group of 39 countries, including Australia, made a statement at the UN to denounce China for its treatment of ethnic minorities and for curtailing freedoms in Hong Kong.
-Immediately afterward, Pakistan submitted a statement signed by 55 countries, including China, denouncing "any use of the situation in Hong Kong as an excuse for interference in China's internal affairs".
-According to Newsweek magazine and China's state-run news agency Xinhua, Cuba made a joint statement on behalf of 45 countries in support of China's "counter-terrorism and deradicalization measures" in Xinjiang.
-Kuwait also made a joint statement supporting China on behalf of three Arab nations.
+Australia was a part of a group of 39 countries that made a statement at the UN on 6 October 2020 to denounce China for its treatment of ethnic minorities and for curtailing freedoms in Hong Kong.

 Following the 2021 Hong Kong legislative election in December 2021, the Australian Foreign Minister Marise Payne issued a joint statement with other Five Eyes foreign ministers criticising the exclusion of opposition candidates, the Hong Kong national security law, and the curtailment of media freedoms.
 The joint statement also urged Beijing to abide by its international obligations to protect human rights and freedoms in Hong Kong including those guaranteed by the Sino-British Joint Declaration.
 In response, the Chinese Embassy in Canberra claimed that the members of the Hong Kong Legislative Council had been "elected smoothly" and criticised Australia for alleged foreign interference.

+On 8 December 2021, prime minister Morrison announced that the Australian government would not send any diplomats or officials to the 2022 Winter Olympics in Beijing, following a similar announcement by the United States government over human rights concerns in Xinjiang.

 Call for independent inquiry on COVID-19

 According to The New York Times, many countries including Australia saw worsening relations with China during the COVID-19 pandemic.
 In June 2020, China's foreign ministry spokesperson Hua Chunying criticised Prime Minister Morrison after responding to a European Union report alleging that Beijing was disseminating disinformation about the pandemic.
 The Australian government's call for an independent investigation into the causes of the pandemic provoked angry responses from China, with Beijing calling it "a joke".
-Western commentators, including those at The Washington Post identified China's subsequent targeting of Australian trade, particularly beef, barley, lobsters and coal, as being "de facto economic sanctions."
+Western commentators, including those at The Washington Post, identified China's subsequent targeting of Australian trade, particularly beef, barley, lobsters and coal, as being "de facto economic sanctions".